-Michigan defines business income as all income arising from transactions, activities, and sources in the regular course of the taxpayer's trade or business.
-Michigan business income includes the distributive share of income from a flow-through entity, including portfolio income.
-Portfolio income includes interest income, dividend income, royalty income, and net short-term and long-term capital gain (loss) reported on the federal Schedule D. For more information see individual income tax FAQs Business Income Reportable on MI-1040 or MI-1041 at www.michigan.gov/taxes.
+Michigan defines business income as all income (loss) arising from transactions, activities, and sources in the regular course of the taxpayer's trade or business.
+Michigan business income (loss) includes the distributive share of income (loss) from a flow-through entity, including portfolio income.
+Portfolio income includes interest income, dividend income, royalty income, and net short-term and long-term capital gain (loss) reported on the federal Schedule D. For more information see the MI-1040 booklet.